AM311/Cybersecurity_Report/home.md

 	 -  **Remote Desktop** access is allowed on the DNS server;
 	 - All accounts can **read** a **shared network folder**, which can be written only by administrators;

-Where not differently specified, all other settings are intented to be the "default" ones.
+When not differently specified, all other settings are intented to be the "default" ones.

 It is assumed that the organization follows a **bad passwords management**, using common and easily predictable passwords, also for administrators accounts.